Monument Hut Maintenance

 Mike Lagan of Geraldine applied for a small grant to do the work as part of Round 3 of the Outdoor Recreation Consortium funding.
 It would be the first of a number of projects Mike would take on in the local area.

-Howletts Hut is one of the most historic club huts in the country which has been a welcome refuge for trampers and hunters for over 60 years.
-The snug location on the Daphne Ridge in Ruahine Forest Park first had a hut built there in 1893 by local botanist and school teacher William Howlett.
-This hut lasted until 1930 and in 1958 the Heretaunga Tramping Club built the current hut one to replace it.
-It has been lovingly maintained by them ever since and over the years it has had small upgrades but largely retains its original shape and character.
+Howletts Hut is one of the most historic club huts in the country, and has served as welcome refuge for trampers and hunters for over 80 years.
+It's located in a snug location on Daphne Ridge in Ruahine Forest Park.
+The first hut to occupy the site was built by local botanist and school teacher William Howlett in 1893-4.
+Howlett's hut lasted until 1930, and was replaced by a second hut built by the Ruahine Tramping Club (RTC) in 1940, with help from the Heretaunga Tramping Club.
+After the RTC disestablished, the Heretaunga Tramping Club took over the hut, and undertook a major renovation in 1979-1980.
+Club members have lovingly maintained the hut ever since, and made several small upgrades over the years, but have largely retained its original shape and character.

 The Nelson Tramping Club were one of the early organised tramping clubs to get involved with local hut renovations in their area utilising Outdoor Recreation Consortium Funding.
 The first project they decided to take on was the historic Flora Hut in Kahurangi National Park.
 Built in 1927, Flora Hut is one of only a couple of huts remaining with the distinctive two separate bunk rooms consistent with the social norms of the time.
 The hut was built by the Mt Balloon Scenic Reserve Board but by the 1970s had fallen into such disrepair that the New Zealand Forest Service decided to essentially completely rebuild it to the original design in 1972.
 By this the road end was quite close to Flora Hut and sadly it started to suffer from some vandalism by the end of the 1990s.
 At one stage removing the hut was considered, but the 2002 Recreational Opportunities Review saw a resurgence of support for retaining this hut as a key family entry level opportunity.
 In 2013 the Nelson Tramping Club decided to restore the hut in partnership with DOC Motueka.